What an impressive location! It combines architecture, history and nature.

 - On the peninsula North of the Town of Wick (15 min drive) at Noss head, not far from the lighthouse

-- Those are ruins on a cliff so wear good shoes
+- The castle is in ruins and located on a cliff - so, wear good shoes

-- Parking along the road (on the right), then there is a track on the left - 5 to 10 min walk
+- Carpark along the road (on the right), then there is a track on the left - 5 to 10 min walk

 - Picnic tables, no toilets

-- It is normally opened between May and September but may be closed if weather makes the visit dangerous.
+- Opening times - It is normally open between May and September but may be closed if the weather makes the visit dangerous.

 Where to stay nearby?

 The closest town is Wick - Check out the best rated accommodations in Wick.

 Otherwise you may be staying in Thurso before taking the ferry to the Orkney islands - Check out the best rated accommodations in Thurso.

 Need to rent a car in Scotland?